irl-Spradley/Portfolio/README.md

 # Aloha!
-My name is Alejandro, and I do CADD Support and software deployment for a Archecture and Engineering firm in New Mexico, Albuquerque.
+My name is Alejandro, I'm a Design Systems Integrator and I love to create software deployments.
 I love to deploy painfully complicated CADD software to my users.
 I also love the method of deploying software with everything that the user needs to start the software and knock out production seamlissly without taking over their machines.

 Here I would showcase you some of my work that I've created to help deploy software that will be easily manageible if updates, licenses, and permissions become an issue.